FernandaFranco/170-study-guide/topics_review.md

 # What HTTP is

 HTTP is a set of rules, or protocol, that regulates the relationship between applications and the transfer of documents.
 It's an agreement of how machines communicate with each other.
-It's a text-based protocol that is the foundation of the web.
+It's a text-based, stateless protocol for how clients communicate with servers.
+It's the foundation of the web.
 Requests and responses follow a standard format that machines can understand.
 HTTP is also considered stateless, since each pair of request/responses are independent from the previous one.
 Thus, the server doesn't need to keep track of information between requests and there's no cleanup needed if a request breaks en route.

 # The role of a HTTP request is